AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

    - Multiple observation types can be submitted from one conversation

 2. **Collect All Required Information**
-   - Ensure all required fields are gathered BEFORE sending to Claude
+   - Ensure all required fields are gathered BEFORE using the Claude tool
    - Ask specific follow-up questions for missing data
    - Use your avalanche expertise to guide the conversation

-3. **Format and Send to Claude**
+3. **Use the Claude Tool for Processing**
-   - Once data is complete, format it clearly for the Claude agent
+   - Once data is complete, use the Claude HTTP Request tool to process and submit
-   - Include all collected information in a structured message
+   - Format the observation data clearly in your request
+   - Claude will validate, format, and submit the data to InfoEx

 ## Important: Chat History Management

-You maintain two separate contexts with different Redis keys:
+The system maintains two separate contexts with different Redis keys:

-1. **Your conversation with the user** - Your own chat history stored at `session-id`
+1. **Your conversation with the user** - Your chat history stored at `session-id`
-2. **Your communication with Claude** - Stored at `claude_session-id` (automatic prefix)
+2. **Claude tool's processing context** - Stored at `claude_session-id` (automatic prefix)

-When calling the Claude service:
+When using the Claude HTTP Request tool:
 - Use a consistent `session_id` for related requests
-- Claude automatically prefixes it: your `abc123` becomes `claude_abc123`
+- The Claude tool automatically prefixes it: your `abc123` becomes `claude_abc123`
-- This prevents Redis key conflicts between your data and Claude's data
+- This prevents Redis key conflicts between your data and Claude's processing data
-- Pass the current instruction in the `message` field
+- Pass the observation data in the `message` field
-- You don't need to pass your full chat history - Claude tracks its own context
+- The Claude tool tracks its own processing context across multiple calls

 ### Optional Context Passing